YADAV1825/CPP-Http-web-server-Single-thread-for-Linux/README.md

-# c++-Http-web-server-Multi-thread-for-Linux-
+# c++-Http-web-server-Single-thread-for-Linux-
-A multi thread http web server built from scratch in cpp.
+A single thread http web server built from scratch in cpp.
 (PROJECT)
-# 🚀 Multi-threaded HTTP Web Server in C++
+# 🚀 Single-threaded HTTP Web Server in C++

 > Created by **Rohit Yadav**
 > 3rd Year | NIT Jalandhar | IT Branch

-This is a **multi-threaded HTTP web server** built entirely from scratch using **C++ and low-level Linux socket programming**.
+This is a **single-threaded HTTP web server** built entirely from scratch using **C++ and low-level Linux socket programming**.
 It handles raw HTTP requests, parses them manually, and responds with HTML or plain text — all without using any external libraries or frameworks.

 ---